 Taking a stroll in Avdellero, you will find stunning natural beauty, monuments and religious sites.

-The village is dominated by the Holy Monastery of the Transfiguration of the Savior, the chapel of Agia Marina, the chapel of the Archangel Michael, the chapel of St. John the Baptist, the holy temple at the Panagia Chapel, as well as the Byzantine temple, the parish church of the Virgin Mary of Emetousas, in the center of the village.
+The village is dominated by the Holy Monastery of the Transfiguration of the Saviour, the chapel of Agia Marina, the chapel of the Archangel Michael, the chapel of St. John the Baptist, the holy spring at the Panagia Chapel, as well as the Byzantine temple, the parish church of the Virgin Mary of Aimatousa, in the centre of the village.